Mortgage repossession hearings

 Go to the hearing

-A letter from the court will tell you the address and time of your hearing.
+A letter from the court tells you the address and time of your hearing.

-If you do not turn up, the judge will probably make a decision against you.
+If you do not go, the judge usually makes a decision against you.

 Tell the court straight away if you cannot attend, for example because of serious illness or a family emergency.